mjamore/recipes/README.md

 		√ Only the owner of a recipe can modify it
 	√ create login system
-	√ Add ability to add new recipes and edit current recipes
+	√ Add ability to add new recipes and edit current recipes √ Get editRecipeModal to load tags from model with autocomplete functionality √ Update addNewRecipeModal and editRecipeModal to display ingredients properly (ingredient, quantity, measure, preparation) with ability to click "plus button" to add additional ingredients

 ### Bugs:
 	- When using quick filters, make the filter only apply to the category/tag.
 Right now it filters by all text within the recipe.
 	- Gulp doesn't appear to be concatonating CSS/JS into single file
 	- Start serving the index.html from the dist directory.
 Will need to have access to the views directory.
+	- Edit menu is not setting the 'selected' attribute on the category of the selected recipe.

 ### Feature Requests: